 During the Track Record Period, we primarily adopted a distribution model to commercialize our products, particularly our inhalation formulation products.
-In 2021, 2022, 2023 and the six months ended June 30, 2024, approximately 93.5%, 98.8%, 99.5% and 99.8% of our revenue from sale of products was generated from sales through distributors, who are our direct customers and are responsible for subsequently distributing our products to hospitals, other medical institutions and pharmacies.
+During the Track Record Period, all of our sales revenue were generated in the PRC.
+In 2022, 2023 and 2024, approximately 98.8%, 99.5% and 99.3% of our revenue from sale of products was generated from sales through distributors, who are our direct customers and are responsible for subsequently distributing our products to hospitals, other medical institutions and pharmacies.